msupply-foundation/msupply_docs/content/docs/administration/support.md

 The support section provides some tools for troubleshooting and supporting an Open mSupply installation.

 ## Viewing the server log

-To view the server log, go to `Admin` in the lower section of the navigation panel:
+To view the server log, go to `Settings` in the lower section of the navigation panel:

 ![Admin: nav](/docs/administration/images/admin_nav.png)